top of page

 • Cervical spinal nerves

-Because of this dense nerve supply, stimulation of specific auricular points can influence the autonomic nervous system (ANS) - the system responsible for regulating stress responses, digestion, heart rate, sleep, and immune activity.
+Stimulation of specific auricular points may influence the autonomic nervous system, helping regulate stress response, digestion, sleep, pain perception, and immune activity.

-Why Are Ear Seeds Placed on Different Points?
+Why Ear Seeds Are Placed on Specific Points

 • Nervous system patterns and stress load